FINANCIAL INNOVATION LAB

 FRIL provides an environment for participants to engage and collaborate on the dynamic demands of financial regulation, explore, test and experiment with new technologies, build confidence in solutions and demonstrate their ability to meet regulatory standards worldwide.
 SuperTech is supporting this mission in bringing West Midlands stakeholders and capabilities to contribute and benefit from this unique proposition through the open innovation calls.

-We’re looking for companies with creative ideas and new solutions dedicated to helping financial services companies strengthen their operational resilience and future proof against evolving threats.
+We’re looking for fintech companies with creative ideas and new solutions dedicated to helping financial services companies shape the future of wealth support and advice.

 You will get the opportunity to work with a wide variety of financial services and technology industry partners, providing a unique insight into the challenges faced in ensuring the resilience of operational and digital infrastructure.